Instances & Authentication

 Authentication

-As Caido is built around a client/server architecture, each instance requires access control to authenticate the client (desktop or web application GUI) to the server (Caido CLI), to ensure it is only accessible to you.
+Each instance requires access control to authenticate the Caido GUI (client component) to the Caido CLI (server component), to ensure it is only accessible to you.

 Authentication in Caido is based on OAuth 2.0.
 Every instance that is created registers to our cloud service and obtains a client ID and secret.
 On initial login to the instance using your account credentials, you claim the instance's client ID.